GlobalMaksimum/sadedegel/CONTRIBUTING.md

 ```bash
 python -m sadedel.dataset -m validate
 ```
-## Feature Branch Checklist
+## Feature Checklist

 - [ ] Start by creating an issue about what feature is missing and how can a certain addition can provide an enhancement.
 Tag your issue with `enhancement`
+- [ ] Discuss feature and its implications on existing codebase with commit masters.
+Once your enhancement request is `approved`
     - [ ] Create feature branch using `git flow feature start <feature-name>`.
     - [ ] Make your changes.
     - [ ] Add unit tests for your feature.
-Make sure you are covering your new code as much as possible.
+Make sure you are covering your new code as much as possible with proper testing either by adding new tests or parametrizing the existing ones.
     - [ ] Run unit tests.
-If a fail exists make sure to update your changes until all tests are passed.
+If something fails, make sure to update your changes until all tests are passed.
     - [ ] Commit your changes.
-Note to use `[resolves #issue-number]` to let Github close your issue automatically.
+Note to use `[resolves #issue-number]` to let Github close your feature issue automatically.
-- [ ] Run linter, bandit and flake checks.
+    - [ ] Run linter, bandit and flake checks (Use `make lint`)
     - [ ] Once all done push your feature branch to github.
     - [ ] When creating a pull request, target the `develop` branch for your feature branch to be merged to.
     - [ ] Make sure you provide detailed explanation of your code addition and changes in your commit.

 ## Hotfix Checklist